rihbyne/rihbyne.github.io/content/doityourself/streaming_logs_and_rotation.md

-Title: Application log maintainence
+Title: Application logging
 Date: 2016-09-13 23:18
 Slug: appln-logging
 Summary: Logging in server-side applications the right way

+Loggging is considered as one of the many must have factor in 12-factor Apps.
 Fundamentally applications should be capable of logging to stdout by default.
 As an extra step, logs can be pipped to a file as a stream.
 When logs are streamed to a file during application runtime it does not have start and end of file like a normal file instead its a flow of data similar to flow of water.
-Log stream is an established practice in large software firms.
+A stream log is an established practice in large software firms.
 Sophisticated logging tools like Syslog allows anyone to centralize logging data from distributed services.

 ![model\_diagram]({attach}../images/diy/logging.png)

-Logs can be processed by Analytics & Monitoring tools to gain insights & predict outcomes.
+This diagram shows how I setup logging at work.
+These logs are crucial for us as many of our services are money related.
+Additionally, these are processed by Analytics & Monitoring tools to gain insights & predict positive outcomes.

+Logrotate is of the essential utility I considered in my logging configuration.
+Its directives do many useful tasks and it avoids having to write external scripts.

 Directives of logrotate :
 --------------------------